Make Your Next Trip Extraordinary

 New Airline Rules For Packing Electronics

-It’s long been the case that lithium-ion batteries aren’t allowed in checked luggage because they can be a fire hazard.
-Recently, Southwest Airlines started requiring that portable chargers stay visible while in use, so you can’t charge your phone or laptop in the seatback pocket or overhead bin.
-Emirates forbade the use of power banks on board, or storage of them in an overhead bin; several Asian airlines and countries have enacted similar restrictions.
+Last year, Southwest Airlines started requiring that portable chargers stay visible while in use, so you can’t charge your phone or laptop in the seatback pocket or overhead bin.
+Emirates forbade the use of power banks on board, or storage of them in an overhead bin; and several other Asian airlines and countries enacted similar restrictions.

 If you fly with a portable battery, know your airline’s policy before you get to the airport, to save yourself the headache of repacking at the check-in desk or gate, or running out of power midflight.
 Click to the articles below for other items that should be on your pre-trip checklist.